This article has links to products and services we love, which we may make commission from.

 If you feel uncomfortable at any time, get in a taxi.

-If you forget, you can pick up water bottles at Ale Hop, which is similar to Tiger.
+If you forget, you can pick up water bottles at Ale Hop, similar to Tiger.

-Have we missed any of the best place to go in Tenerife?
+Have we missed any of the best places to go in Tenerife?
 Tell us in the comments.